Choosing the Right ORM for FastAPI

 When developing a large database backed application, using an ORM (Object Relational Manager) can really benefit your project.
 There are quite a few ORMs for Python, but which work best with FastAPI?

 You must be careful with considering which ORM to use.
-If your project relies heavily on interacting with a file server.
+If your project grows and you liked it too.

 There are many ORMs that work with Python and they all have their strengths and weaknesses.
 If you are writing an application with FastAPI, there are constraints that need to be considered - mainly using an ORM that supports Python3 async.